overthesun/simoc/GCP_instruction.md

 mysql_password="<mysql_password>"
 ```

-#### 4. Open the `~/simoc/deployments/simoc_server.yaml` file
+#### 3. Open the `~/simoc/deployments/simoc_server.yaml` file

-#### Fill in the `<PROJECT_ID>` value in the `spec/template/spec/containers/image` section
+Fill in the `<PROJECT_ID>` value in the `spec/template/spec/containers/image` section
 ```bash
 image: gcr.io/<PROJECT_ID>/simoc:latest
 ```

-#### 5. Switch back to the Cloud Shell
+#### 4. Switch back to the Cloud Shell
-Run the script to spin up the cluster with the SIMOC image deployed (may take about 5-10 mins to finish):
+Run the script to spin up the cluster with the SIMOC image deployed (may take about 5-10 mins to finish)
 ```bash
 sh cluster_create.sh
 ```

 ### Access the SIMOC App
 Navigate to the Cloud Kubernetes Services.
-Once the cluster is up and running (may need to click Refresh button a couple of times), the `nginx-ingress-controller` service will list the HTTP/HTTPS Endpoints that you can use to access the app:
+Once the cluster is up and running (may need to click Refresh button a couple of times), the `nginx-ingress-controller` service will list the HTTP/HTTPS Endpoints that you can use to access the app.
 * https://console.cloud.google.com/kubernetes/discovery

 ## Deploy SIMOC (from local Linux/macOS)